RaynorLEE/CATS/README.md

 ## Dataset

-Download the full dataset and pre-built instructions from the following link:
+Download the full dataset and LLM instructions from the following link:

 - [Dataset &amp; Instructions](https://drive.google.com/drive/folders/17C3BsllCWy_TK3B5WwCjxPQo2heuLJPz?usp=drive_link)

-Alternatively, you can manually build the instruction set by executing `python build_instruction.py`.
+Alternatively, you can construct the LLM instruction prompts by executing `python build_instruction.py`.

 ## LLM Setup

-Download LLMs from the following links:
+You may download LLM checkpoints from the following links:
+Our experimental results can be reproduced with the Qwen2-7B-Instruct LLM.

 - [Qwen2-7B-Instruct](https://huggingface.co/Qwen/Qwen2-7B-Instruct)
 - [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)

-After downloading, update the `LLM_PATH` in the `data_manager.py` script to point to your local model path.
+Please update the default value of `LLM_PATH` in script `data_manager.py` with your local model path.

 ## Inference